 don’t show up in the

-This is for expressing dependencies that don’t show up on the command line of the command; for example, for a rule that runs a script, the script itself should be an implicit dependency, as changes to the script should cause the output to rebuild.
+This is for expressing dependencies that don’t show up on the command line of the command; for example, for a rule that runs a script that reads a hardcoded file, the hardcoded file should be an implicit dependency, as changes to the file should cause the output to rebuild, even though it doesn’t show up in the arguments.

 Note that dependencies as loaded through depfiles have slightly different semantics, as described in the rule reference.